RoboticsCosmos/controller_architecture/README.md

 ### executing generated code

-- Compile the workspace (from src/)
+- Compile the workspace (from the src/controller_architecture/ path)

     ```bash
     cmake -Bbuild .

     ```

-- Build the workspace (from src/)
+- Build the workspace (from the src/controller_architecture/ path)

     ```
     cmake --build build

     ```

-- Execute the generated code (from src/)
+- Execute the generated code (from the src/controller_architecture/ path)

     ```
     ./build/gen/generated_code_binary